-- Yellow Mustard Seed Powder- Usually mixed with a little water, this spice is then used as a dip or a condiment.
+- Ground Yellow Mustard- Usually mixed with a little water, this spice is then used as a dip or a condiment.
 It is also used in dressings or sauces.

 - Red Pepper Flakes- These flakes go on everything from ramen and rice to noodles or eggs.
 Red Pepper Flakes give just enough of a little kick that they aren't overwhelming for the Japanese palette which is more tolerant of savory or umami foods than spicy ones.